Hurdles to Progress in Long-form Question Answering: A state-of-the-art LFQA system

 Since the ELI5 dataset does not include gold retrievals, we train our retriever by scaling up a method recently introduced by~\citet{jernite2020} that uses gold answers for distant supervision.
 The key idea is to push the encoded vector for a question close to a vector representation of its ground-truth answer(s), but away from all other answer vectors in the mini-batch (negative examples).
 Intuitively, this method works because both ELI5 answers and external documents are of paragraph length (documents are paragraph-length chunks from Wikipedia).
 Concretely, we optimize the loss,

 where $B$ is the mini-batch and $\mathbf{q}_i$, $\mathbf{a}_i$ are the encoded vector representations for $(q_i, a_i)$.
 This objective is based on contrastive learning, a method that has been used effectively for semi-supervised learning~\citep{chen2020simple} and dense retriever training~\citep{karpukhin2020dense}.
-Scaling up from~\citet{jernite2020}, we use large mini-batches of size 12K, and initialize our retriever with the REALM CCNews checkpoint~\citep{guu2020realm}.\footnote{\citet{jernite2020} use batch size 512, initialize with BERT.} These design decisions greatly improve retriever quality, as we observe in an ablation study (see \appendixref{appendix:ablation_batch_size}).
-During inference, a MIPS search is conducted with the ScaNN library~\citep{avq_2020} to efficiently find the top $K$ documents; we use $K=7$ in all experiments.
+Scaling up from~\citet{jernite2020}, who used a mini-batch size of 512 and initialized their retriever with BERT, we use much large mini-batches of size 12,288 (and hence, many more negative examples) and initialize our retriever with a strong pretrained retriever, the REALM model~\citep{guu2020realm} trained on the Common Crawl News (CC-News) corpus.
+These design decisions greatly improve retriever quality, as we observe in an ablation study (see \appendixref{appendix:ablation_batch_size}).
+During inference, we perform a maximum inner-product search (MIPS) with the ScaNN library~\citep{avq_2020} to efficiently find the top $K$ documents.
+In all our experiments we use $K=7$, following the setup in~\citet{guu2020realm}.